The Most Common Causes for a Clicking Hard Drive

 Wear and Tear: The problem with heads, the magnetic parts on a hard drive, is one of the major reasons for clicking.
 Both bad and degraded heads are responsible for creating odd sounds.
-When a new drive starts clicking, usually within first two months of use, it indicates a bad head due to a manufacturers’ defect.
+When a new drive starts clicking, usually within the first two months of use, it indicates a bad head due to a manufacturers’ defect.
 On the other hand, with continuous use, heads start degrading.
 After two years or more, a hard disk failure is linked to its degraded health due to old age.
-A problem with new bad head leads to sudden hard drive failure, while a degraded head is likely to give warnings.
+A problem with a new bad head leads to sudden hard drive failure, while a degraded head is likely to give warnings.

 Physical Damage: If accidentally you have dropped a hard drive when moving it from one location to another, it starts making noise.
 The clicking noise, in this case, is due to misaligned HGA (Head Gimbal Assembly) which results in damaging the HSA (Head Stack Assembly).

 These were the most common causes of clicking sound produced by hard drives.
 Now that you know the reasons, it’s important to know what to do.
 If the hard drive begins clicking, power down your computer.
 The longer you leave the drive running, the more likely damage will be done to the hard drive’s platters, making data recovery more difficult.
 To address clicking noise and recover lost data, a professional data recovery service is the only resort.
 The professionals use special tools to ensure that you get your data back in the most cost-effective way possible.
 We at Data Platinum Recovery will be very happy to address your queries.